Intel Rapid Storage Technology: Matrix Storage Manager option ROM

 Since release 11.2.0.0000, TRIM commands can be read by Windows RAID drivers made for 7 series chipsets.
 There is no RAID mode TRIM support on drivers for older chipsets.

-Intel states that RST support was added for the X79 chipset in RST version 11.6.0.0000 and after.

-On some 6 series chipsets there is a modification for the ROM in the BIOS, which will allow TRIM support on the 6 series chipset.

-For the X79 chipset, certain motherboard manufacturers have added both RAID ROMs in the BIOS, the RST and RST-E ROM.
-X79 is the Enterprise version, called RST-E. With the RST ROM added to the BIOS, this allows TRIM function to pass through the controller and TRIM SSD drives when RAID is enabled.
-This workaround was needed before RST-E driver version 3.8 was shipped which passed through TRIM commands to a RAID array without modifications to the RST-E ROM.
-There is no support for TRIM in the RST-E version of the ROM when RAID is enabled and the RST-E driver version is less than 3.8.
-It is possible to add an RST ROM to the BIOS to enable TRIM passthrough in RAID mode by using the RST ROM and driver.

-The newest Option ROM version is a 13 series ROM, this ROM will not be used by motherboard manufacturers for the X79 chipset BIOS, and it can be injected into a BIOS to use on the X79 with modded code, for those MFG's who have added a ROM switch, this is where the MFG has added both RST and RSTe to the RAID option of a BIOS, but there needs to be a code added for TRIM commands to be sent, when you inject the RST and replace the RSTe with RST option ROM in X79 boards that do not contain the ROM switch, TRIM can be dysfunctional.

-There are modded RST 13 series Option ROMs (legacy) available at certain BIOS modding sites that have been made functional for use in the X79 chipsets.

 When booting in a BIOS environment (legacy) and some EFI, the RST option ROM is used.
 When booting in a true UEFI environment the Option ROM is not used as a SataDriver with the RST version takes over.
 In BIOS mode the legacy/BIOS booting is under CSMCORE.
 In true UEFI mode the RST is controlled under SataDriver / RstVmdDriver in BIOS.

 The Intel RAID ROM is the firmware in the motherboard BIOS that is used to create the RAID array.

 Note: The RST drivers can be used for RAID and also on a single drive as it contains an AHCI driver.
 There is a bug in the version 12.5.0.1066 RST driver, which cause TRIM commands not to pass through the RAID driver to the drives.
 TRIM is disabled using this driver.